willclrke/darkside-test/README.md

 - Your understanding of responsive first design and building for devices of all sizes.
     - In the CSS I have employed simple media queries to ensure a responsive design, adapting the layout for different screen sizes.
     - Flexbox is used for layout, making it inherently flexible and ensuring usability across devices.

+## Backlog

+With more time, I would've liked to have added the following features:
+ - Address checker by postcode (user could enter house name/number and postcode, then automatically generate full address)
+ - Ability to view/edit all data in table format (assuming this is an operations view and taking into consideration GDPR etc.)
+ - Automated testing - this isn't something I have explored much in my current role as we have always tested applications manually, but I'd like to learn.

 ## Instructions